 Third Party Agencies

 A third party agency or recruiter represents a candidate or an employer client, and is not the principal employing organization.
 This includes, but is not limited to, organizations such as contract recruiters, career development consultants, career marketing firms, and temporary or contract agencies.
-The Career Services and Student Engagement Office of Mills College will sponsor third party recruiting activities if the third party agency agrees to:
+Mills College's CCCE Office will sponsor third party recruiting activities if the third party agency agrees to:

 - Reveal the identity of the employer being represented and the nature of the relationship between the agency and the employer, and permit career services to verify this information by contacting the client.
-If the Career Centers have an existing relationship with the client, we will inform the third party agency and decline to post the position.
+If CCCE has an existing relationship with the client, we will inform the third party agency and decline to post the position.